Third hour now up and running on the Rush Limbaugh program.

 And under this plan, we're not going to allow them.

-So young people will have to buy in in a community rating that will allow seniors or people in their middle ages who consume much less health, or excuse me, who consume much more health, they will have a discount subsidized by the young person.
+So young people will have to buy in a community rating that will allow seniors or people in their middle ages who consume much less health, excuse me, who consume much more health, they will have a discount subsidized by the young person.

 All I need is catastrophic coverage.